AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 Now that field will match to either "Temperature" or "AmbientTemperature".
 Remove the `Field` associated only with "Temperature".

-While we're at it, we can also remove the `Fields` associated with data item Id and Name.
+You can also remove the `Fields` associated with data item Id and Name.
 These are not providing any additional useful information.

 ```json
 PUT /api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/DataViews/quickstart